ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 maintaining a version-controlled, easily accessible record of architectural decisions.

+### What is an ADR?

-ADRs are designed to document decisions that have wide-reaching implications across multiple projects and products and are of such significance that they require uniform compliance from all teams involved.
+An ADR is a document designed to capture decisions that have wide-reaching implications across multiple projects and products and are of such significance that they require uniform compliance from all teams involved.
 Each ADR will elucidate the reasoning, background, and consequences of important architectural choices, like opting for a certain database or committing to a specific architectural framework.
 Decisions that do not meet these broad criteria are deemed too trivial for ADR documentation.

 #### Example of decisions that could be addressed by ADR